garv0716/JavaScript/README.md

 # JavaScript
-A code repo for JS
+A code repo for JavaScript